lovelybbq/comfyui-custom-node-color/README.md

 | **Reset** | ↺ | Revert to the node's original default color. |

 > **Note:** To use Batch Coloring, select multiple nodes, right-click one of them, and select "Custom Node Color".
 The chosen color will apply to **all** selected nodes.

+### Custom Group Color
+*Accessed via Right-Click → Edit Group.*

+Change the background color of workflow groups with the same modern color picker interface.

+#### 🎮 Features
+- **Visual Group Styling**: Customize group colors to organize your workflow visually.
+- **Same Picker Interface**: Uses the same glassmorphism color picker with all features (eyedropper, favorites, etc.).
+- **Persistent Colors**: Group colors are saved with your workflow.

+> **How to use:** Right-click on a group, select "Edit Group", and choose "Custom Group Color" at the bottom of the menu.

 ---